MrJSwotinsky/AP_Computer_Science_Principles/Unit_2_Intro_to_CMU_Graphics/Lessons/2024_10_29_Tuesday_Emoji_Project_Workday_1.md

 <ins>TYS61XT.6</ins> Engage in the design thinking process to iteratively develop your work.<br>

 **SUCCESS CRITERIA:**
-- [ ] I have written comments to outline my code
+- [ ] I have written comments to outline my code (these are called sub-goal comments)
 - [ ] I have started coding a first draft of my emoji project
 - [ ] I have received and recorded one piece of feedback from a peer.